pcaston/OpenPeerPower.github.io/source/_integrations/discovery.markdown

 ### could not install dependency netdisco

 If you see `Not initializing discovery because could not install dependency netdisco==0.6.1` in the logs, you will need to install the `python3-dev` or `python3-devel` package on your system manually (eg. `sudo apt-get install python3-dev` or `sudo dnf -y install python3-devel`).
-On the next restart of Home Assistant, the discovery should work.
+On the next restart of Open Peer Power, the discovery should work.
 If you still get an error, check if you have a compiler (`gcc`) available on your system.

 ### DSM and Synology